 The pandemic has required CPS to adapt continuously to changing public health conditions and educational frameworks.
 Beginning with the state-wide emergency closure of school buildings in March of 2020, the district faced many challenges in continuing to educate our students during uncertain and unprecedented times.
 CPS immediately pivoted to remote learning and what started as a temporary shift would continue for the remainder of SY19-20.
 We designed a fully remote summer program for students, then re-opened schools in the fall of 2020 with both remote and in-person learning models for our youngest and most vulnerable learners.
-And most recently, we expanded in-person opportunities to all grade levels in March.
+In March, we expanded in-person opportunities to all grade levels.
+And most recently, in alignment with state requirements, we are in the midst implementing fullday, full week in-person learning across all grades while continuing to provide remote learning for families that choose this option.
 Each of these phases brought new challenges, opportunities, and shifts in our use of resources to support the diverse needs of our students, families, and staff.
 Supplemental funding from the City and from state and federal grants enabled us to hire additional staff, to ensure that all students have access to technology, and to make significant investments in COVID-safety that reflect the leading practices in our sector: a comprehensive COVID-19 testing program, ventilation improvements, sink and hand washing station installations, and an abundance of PPE.
 I am proud of the work we have done as a community to provide safe in-person learning options for CPS students, while supporting remote options for students and staff.
 I am proud of the work schools and educators have done to innovate, problem solve, and provide engaging remote learning opportunities.